 In this guide, you will learn to Install and Configure the Grafana Monitoring & Analitycs Tool in the Latest Stable Version on Debian 12 Bookworm.
 By using Grafana you can study, analyze & monitor data over a period of time, technically called time-series analytics.

 In this guide, we will install Grafana Enterprise and it is available for free and includes all the features of the OSS edition.

-How To Install Grafana on Debian 12 Bookworm?
+Steps To Install and Configure Grafana on Debian 12 Bookworm

 To complete this guide, you must have access to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow this guide on Initial Server Setup with Debian 12 Bookworm.